 "One thing I would say: I recently presented in Australia at a conference and three people in the audience admitted to having paid the ransomware demands, which, unfortunately, is not uncommon.
 But interestingly, all three-and they were from small businesses-said the same thing: we paid because we didn't have a backup.
 So I'd urge anybody listening to this webcast today to make sure you understand that you are backing up, that you are disconnecting your backup and that you know how to restore it, most importantly.
-And obviously you need good cybersecurity and all those other good things as well-I definitely say that as ESET-but I'm just saying, you know, if you're paying ransom because of a backup, it's just such an easy thing to have fixed right out of the gate.
 Take the money out of cybercrime and hopefully we get rid of some of these cyber criminals.'

-"Oh, that's absolutely great advice," Easterly said.
+"Oh, that's great advice," Easterly said.
 "And as one of our board members always says, an ounce of prevention [is worth a pound of cure] having to restore and recover.
-And particularly now with what's happening in the insurance markets where nation state attacks are seen as acts of war now.
-And so folks can't just rely necessarily even on cyber insurance.
+And particularly now with what's happening in the insurance markets where nation state attacks are seen as non-covered acts of war now.
 And so employee training, preparation, working locally and having connectivity are really kind of key to helping prepare for, as Joe says, the When and not the If.

-"So we absolutely love the conversation today.
-Thank you so much, Tony, Joe, Chris, for these really insightful thoughts for our audience.
-We invite our listeners to visit CCOE's website, at ccoe.org, as well as CISA, National University and ESET for lots of additional information and free resources.
+"Great conversation today.
+Thank you so much, Tony, Joe and Chris, for these really insightful thoughts for our audience.
+We invite our listeners to visit CCOE's website, at sdccoe.org, as well as CISA, National University and ESET for lots of additional information and free resources.
 We also currently have openings for the cybersecurity awareness program I mentioned, which is free to all small businesses here in the San Diego region.
 So check that out.

-"And then we also just thank you for joining us for our four panels this year in special reports.
+"And thank you to our audience for joining us for our four panels and special reports this year.

-Easterly thanked her panelists, and said a Cybersecurity Trends 2023 series will be kicking off in the new year.
+"Stay tuned for the Cybersecurity Trends 2023 series kicking off in the new year." ■